vsumit89/aws-lambda-go-example/README.md

 ### Additional Notes

-- Customize the `cmd/main.go` file to define your Lambda function logic.
+- Customize the `main.go` file to define your Lambda function logic.
 - Update the `template.yaml` file to configure AWS Lambda resources and event triggers.

-Feel free to extend this example for your AWS Lambda projects.
-If you encounter any issues or have questions, please create an issue in the repository.